 Coffee & Parkinson’s

-Parkinson’s disease is a fatal and incurable brain disease that affects 1 percent to 2 percent of people over 65.
+Parkinson’s disease is an incurable brain disease that decreases longevity and affects 1 percent to 2 percent of people over 65.
 Amazingly, at least six studies have found that regular coffee drinkers are up to 80% less likely to develop Parkinson’s.